EternityForest/THUNDERWARS/README.md

 * What events, festivals, or meetups were mentioned in passing this week?
 * What changes did I notice on my block, at local shops, or in the neighborhood?
 • What changes have I noticed with relatives, friends, or close contacts?
+* What well intentioned actions have not been properly examined for possible negative effects?

 #### Mission Zone